Ibrahim Karagul: Islamic civil war over Mecca a possibility

 One has to wonder the identity of this third party which could fire an “accidental” missile at Iran?
 Is Karagül referring to his own country of Turkey?
 If Mecca is attacked by Iran, either directly or indirectly through their proxies, will Erdoğan enact retribution, acting as the defender of the Islamic faith, and strike at Iran?

-It is interesting to note that Turkey is working on development of a long range missile, which some experts believe could have a range of ~1,000 kilometers, thereby making it able to strike Tehran.10 While such a Turkish missile is not currently available, according to Yiğit Bulut, an adviser to Erdoğan, Turkey has already developed missiles that can reach the EU.11 While Bulut could be talking non-sense, if such missiles do exist then presumably Turkey could also strike Iran.
+It is interesting to note that Turkey is developing a long range missile, which some experts believe could have a range of ~1,000 kilometers, thereby making it able to strike Tehran.11 While such a Turkish missile is not currently available, according to Yiğit Bulut, an adviser to Erdoğan, Turkey has already developed missiles that can reach the EU.12 While Bulut could be talking non-sense, if such missiles do exist then presumably Turkey could also strike Iran.

 Regardless of who this third party is, with the way things are going in the Middle East, regardless of Trump attempting to take a stronger role in the region and desiring to contain Iran, it seems likely that Karagül’s envisioned Islamic civil war between Iran and Saudi Arabia, and their allies, will sooner or later become a reality.
 There is no doubt that if a stray missile hits Mecca, particularly if it hits the Kaaba, then all hell will break loose in the Middle East.